 The Consumer Financial Protection Bureau offers a savings planning tool that will help you calculate how long it will take you to reach your goal based on what you can contribute and how often.
 This is a great place to begin.

 To make sure you're consistently contributing to your emergency fund, you can work with your financial institution to set up automatic transfers from your checking account to your savings.
-You can also commit to contributing to your emergency when you receive sums of money outside of your usual income, such as gifts, bonuses, and tax returns.
+You can also commit to contributing to your emergency fund when you receive sums of money outside of your core income, such as gig jobs, income from hobbies and interests, gifts, bonuses, and tax returns.

 You may also want to consider using a CD ladder to grow your initial fund once you've built it.
 To do this, you'd open CDs with different maturity rates that correlate with your goals.
 Since CDs generally have a higher rate of return than savings accounts, then this strategy could help you build your emergency fund more quickly.
 However, you'd need to make sure you're okay with having portions of your funds tied up for certain periods of time.